Tim Smith (Cardiacs): Studio years, side projects and solo work: 1984–2008

 In March 2006, Smith toured with Ginger & The Sonic Circus as their support act, performing acoustic versions of Cardiacs' songs, along with his own material.
 Cardiacs released their only single of the 2000s, "Ditzy Scene", in 2007.
+Smith's last musical performance was with Cardiacs in session for Marc Riley's Radio 6 Music programme on 23 June 2008.

-Illness: 2008–2020
+Illness

 On 25 June 2008, Smith had a heart attack after attending a gig by My Bloody Valentine.
 Bandmate Kavus Torabi remembers "making up the spare room and going to bed, expecting [Smith] to arrive in a taxi, but he never came."

 Smith's heart attack had triggered a major stroke and an episode of cerebral anoxia which was treated in intensive care at University College Hospital.
 Although there was some initial optimism - according to Craig Fortnam, "he was sat up in bed and smiling", - Smith was thought to have had had a second stroke in hospital a few days later while he recuperated.
 This in turn caused brain damage through hypoxia, which left him paralysed down one side of the body and unable to speak.
 He was eventually diagnosed with the rare neurological condition dystonia, which causes muscles to contract uncontrollably.
+In 2011, he remained chronically disabled in a neurological rehabilitation centre in Wiltshire.
+It became apparent later on that the neurological care centre he was first placed in wasn’t providing all of the treatment it should have been, and was later closed down after a "damning" independent report deemed the home "inadequate".

 As an outcome of his injuries and subsequent condition, Smith was denied movement and speech, prompting him to retire from live performances.
+He had to communicate by picking letters out on a board.
 Cardiacs went on an indefinite hiatus following his hospitalisation, leaving the LSD album unfinished until 2025.

 In 2013, 2015 and 2017, events dubbed The Alphabet Business Convention were held in celebration of and with all proceeds funding Smith (who attended) and his ongoing recovery.
 Among other things, they featured live music from bands within the Cardiacs' circle.